 In cats, valerian can be unpredictable.
 Some cats become calmer, while others may experience paradoxical stimulation or excessive lethargy.

-Because valerian can suppress behavior without improving emotional regulation, it may interfere with training or mask ongoing stress rather than resolving it.
+Because valerian may suppress behavior without improving emotional regulation, it may interfere with training or mask ongoing stress rather than resolving it.

 Medicinal mushrooms and CBD oil are sometimes grouped together, but they support anxiety in very different ways and should be used with species-appropriate expectations.